Cell EMF Calculator – Electromotive Force of a Cell

 What is EMF?

-EMF is an abbreviation of the electromotive force.
-By definition, EMF is a force or an electric pressure which generates current in a circuit.
+EMF is an abbreviation of the electromotive force (see Faraday's law calculator).
+By definition, EMF is a force or an electric pressure that generates a current in a circuit.
 The EMF units are volts [V].

 To understand this definition better, consider a typical galvanic or voltaic cell consisting of two electrodes.
-The electromotive force is the potential difference between them.
+The electromotive force is the potential difference between them (see the Ohm's law calculator).

 Additionally, the electromotive force of a galvanic cell specifies the ability of an electrochemical cell to cause the flow of electrons through the electric circuit.